WillOram/cyber-remediation/README.md

   - Limiting the attacker’s ability to achieve their objectives if they re-gain access to the environment
 - Feed requirements into strategic cyber security programmes / IT modernisation plans

+### Build a sustainable response
+- Build a sustainable detection and response capability
+- Continue to deliver targeted improvements at pace
+- Identify and address root-cause issues that allowed the attack to happen

 # Executing eradication events

 ## Planning for an eradication event